What is a laser?

-- Laser therapy has a high beneficial effect on nerve cells which blocks pain transmitted by these cells to the brain and which decreases nerve sensitivity.
+- Laser therapy has a highly beneficial effect on nerve cells which blocks pain transmitted by these cells to the brain and which decreases nerve sensitivity.
 Also, due to less inflammation, there is less edema and less pain.
-Another pain blocking mechanism involves the production of high levels of pain killing chemicals such as endorphins and enkephalins from the brain and adrenal gland.
+Another pain-blocking mechanism involves the production of high levels of pain-killing chemicals such as endorphins and enkephalins from the brain and adrenal gland.

 - Improved Vascular Activity

-- Laser light will significantly increase the formation of new capillaries in damaged tissue that speeds up the healing process, close his wounds quickly and reduces scar tissue.
+- Laser light will significantly increase the formation of new capillaries in damaged tissue speeds up the healing process, close wounds quickly, and reduce scar tissue.

-- Additional benefits include acceleration on angiogenesis (new blood vessel formation), which causes temporary vasodilatation, and increase in the diameter of blood vessels.
+- Additional benefits include acceleration of angiogenesis (new blood vessel formation), which causes temporary vasodilatation, and an increase in the diameter of blood vessels.

 - Increased Metabolic Activity